+The goal of any treatment for Dupuytren’s disease is to get rid of any disability caused by the contracture and reduce the symptoms.
 Some people can live a painless life without major symptoms.
-They only develop small lumps under the skin of the palm and it stays that way for many years.
-Such people experienceno change in their day-to-day activities.
-However, for some the situation can be very bad.
+These people may only develop small lumps under the skin of the palm and it stays relatively manageable for many years.
+Such people experience little to no changes in their day-to-day activities.
+However, for others, the situation can be very bad.

 If you or someone close to you has Dupuytren's, you can consider a range of treatment options.
 People who have mild symptoms can often utilize these interventions to effectively manage their symptoms:

 The most basic non-surgical treatment for Dupuytren’s is physiotherapy (also known as physical therapy).
 This involves slowly stretching the fingers and palms to provide more space for finger movement.
 A professional can advise you regarding which form of stretching suits you best according to your condition.